-Each set of centre assessment grades for each assessment component for each Technical Qualification must be signed off by at least two tutors/staff members, one of whom should be the head of department (or where if there is only one tutor or only one is available, by the Head of b) Head of Centre sign-off
+Each set of centre assessment grades must be signed off by at least two tutors/staff members, one of whom should be the Head of Department (or where if there is only one tutor or only one is available, by the Head of Centre).

-Centre).
 Where a staff member might have a personal interest in a candidate (for example as a relative), Heads of Centre should make sure that additional controls are put in place, as appropriate.